-Crews must be made aware that the importance of good basic hygiene practices will ensure the overall quality of the catch is maximised and maintained.
-It is important to make crew members aware of this, as there will be no visible evidence at sea if fish has been excessively contaminated through poor hygiene standards.
+Crews must be made aware that good basic hygiene practices will ensure the overall quality of the catch is maximized and maintained It is important to make crew members aware of this, as there will be no visible evidence at sea if fish has been excessively contaminated through poor hygiene standards.
 This set of guidelines explains why certain hygiene practices are important to the fisherman.
 If crew understand what can spoil the catch, then they will be in a better position to prevent this occurring in the first instance.